openebs/openebs/contribute/design/1.x/ndm/20190705-ndm-disk-identification.md

 ### User Stories

 #### Identify a physical disk
-NDM should be able to generate a unqiue id for a physical disk attached to the node and this id should not change even if the disk is attached at a different port on the same host or moved to a different node or altogether moved to a different cluster.
+NDM should be able to generate a unique id for a physical disk attached to the node and this id should not change even if the disk is attached at a different port on the same host or moved to a different node or altogether moved to a different cluster.